Sulfur-reducing bacteria: Sulfur cycle

 The sulfur cycle is one of the major biogeochemical processes.
 The majority of sulfur on Earth is present in sediments and rocks, but its quantity in the oceans represents the primary reservoir of sulfate of the entire biosphere.
-Human activities such as burning fossil fuels, also contribute to the cycle by entering a significant amount of sulfur dioxide in the atmosphere.
+Human activities, such as burning fossil fuels, also contribute to the cycle by emitting significant amounts of sulfur dioxide into the atmosphere.
 The earliest life forms on Earth were sustained by sulfur metabolism, and the enormous diversity of present microorganisms is still supported by the sulfur cycle.
 It also interacts with numerous biogeochemical cycles of other elements such as carbon, oxygen, nitrogen and iron.
 Sulfur has diverse oxidation states ranging from +6 to −2, which permit to sulfur compounds to be used as electron donors and electron acceptors in numerous microbial metabolisms, which transform organic and inorganic sulfur compounds, contributing to physical, biological and chemical components of the biosphere.

 The sulfur cycle follows several linked pathways.